-Troy Art Guild finding ways to cope with virus restrictions - The Troy Messenger
+Pike County Art Guild finding ways to cope with virus restrictions - The Troy Messenger

 “We have a good time being together with others who share the same interests and learning from each other.

-“We invite and encourage others who enjoy the visual arts to visit with us and join us if they feel that the Troy Arts Guild would be something they would enjoy and find beneficial.
+“We invite and encourage others who enjoy the visual arts to visit with us and join us if they feel that the Pike County Arts Guild would be something they would enjoy and find beneficial.

 HOLIDAY VOICES: Jackson continues to offer concert